bcmichael/RNMR-Docs/docs/command/full_command.md

 into an argument the argument will be filled with \*s.
 Be careful not to set NDEC to too large a value in order to avoid this situation.
 An example of a default push is shown in the command below:

- CALC 1 2 ADD PRT
+    CALC 1 2 MAX PRT

 Here, the arguments "1" and "2" are not operations known to RNMR, so they are interpreted as values to be pushed onto the calculator stack.
 Once all operations specified on the `CALC` command line have been executed, RNMR checks that the calculator stack is empty.
 If it is not empty, an error message will be displayed.
 ## CALCI
-Perform arithmetic and logical calculations on integers
+Perform integer arithmetic, logical, and bitwise calculations

 Category: Calculator

 Format: `CALCI` arg1 ... arg10

-Defaults: none none
+Defaults: none

 Description:
 `CALCI` performs desk calculator operations in reverse Polish notation.
-Arguments are pushed onto the calculator stack and operations are performed on them, yielding results which may either be printed to the screen (PRT) or popped into local (>>) or global (>) arguments. `CALCI` can perform basic arithmetic operations (+,-,\*,/) using infix notation with parentheses for order of operations.
+Arguments are pushed onto the calculator stack and operations are performed on them, yielding results which may either be printed to the screen (PRT) or popped into local (>>) or global (>) arguments or symbols (>>>). `CALCI` can perform basic arithmetic operations (+, -, \*, /) using infix notation when pushing values onto the stack.
+Infix operations are performed left to right with no regard for order of operations, but parentheses can be used to alter this order.
 The result of this infix math is pushed onto the stack like any other argument.
 All calculations are performed internally using 32 bit integer arithmetic.
 As a result values to be pushed onto the stack should be between -2,147,483,647 and 2,147,483,647. `CALCI` does allow for integer overflow so be cautious if performing calculations with large numbers near these bounds.
 For example the following command:

     CALCI 2*3 PRT